2i2c-org/docs/admin/configuration/login.md

 ## Authorization

 Not everyone who can authenticate is granted access to the hub - that would mean everyone with a `@gmail.com` account can log in if you use Google as your authentication provider!
 Instead, we support multiple ways for hub admins to specify which users are *authorized* to be on the hub.

-Currently, there are only two supported methods:
+Currently, there are only two supported methods for authorizing regular users:

 1. Manually add users via the admin panel in JupyterHub
 2. (Google only) Allow all users who are logged in via aparticular domain - so you can allow access to anyone who is part of your organization or educational institution.

+Admin users are instead authorized [in YAML config](https://github.com/2i2c-org/pilot-hubs/blob/master/hubs.yaml), with support from 2i2c staff.

+% TODO: Link to SRE docs on how to do this once we have it